rust-lang/rust/active/0000-nonzeroing-dynamic-drop.md

 returns the second element, but still needs to drop the rest of the array.

+Embedded drop flags and zeroing support this seamlessly, of course.
+But the whole point of this RFC is to get rid of the embedded per-value drop-flags.

 If we want to continue supporting moving out of `a[i]` (and we probably do, I have been converted on this point), then the drop flag needs to handle this case.
 Our current thinking is that we can